unitystation/unitystation-wiki/docs/Roles/Engineering roles/Atmospherics-Technician.md

 # Atmospherics Technician
 Role type: <font color= "#74652c">Engineering</font>.
 Access: <font color="#74652c">Atmospherics</font>,<font color="#74652c">Engineering</font>, Maintenance.
 Difficulty: <font color="Yellow">Medium</font>

-As an Atmospherics Technician, your job is pretty much to [[So close to impossible that it might as well not even exist|stop the station's crew members from suffocating to death]].
+As an Atmospherics Technician, your job is pretty much to [|stop the station's crew members from suffocating to death](So-close-to-impossible-that-it-might-as-well-not-even-exist.md).
 As long as everyone's able to breathe while inside the station, you're doing your job.

 ### for the love of god do not fill the station with plasma

 Atmos Techs are supposed to keep the station from becoming unbreathable.
 At the moment, you don't have to do much; Atmospherics are barely in the game, and so you can relax.
-Just make sure the [[Chief Engineer]] doesn't catch you slacking, and you'll be fine.
+Just make sure the [Chief Engineer](Chief-Engineer.md) doesn't catch you slacking, and you'll be fine.

 However, if you feel like causing trouble (and feel like risking a ban), you have access to some powerful tools: Plasma Canisters''.
 These are filled with Plasma, a highly flammable gas that can fill the station rather quickly, and can easily be set on fire if you either fire a gun or tazer, or activate a welder while inside plasma. **Keep in mind [plasmabombing](Rp-words-and-abbreviations.md) is a bannable offense if you're not an Antagonist.'